 Alright, you've got me!
 I've finally caved and decided to talk about the most hyped beauty product since the Naked palette came to town, the Emma Hardie Amazing Face Natural Lift and Sculpt Moringa Cleansing Balm (and breathe).
 I've always loved a good rich balm to massage into my skin and melt away everything that shouldn't be there.
 My first love came in the form of the Botanics Organic Cleansing Balm, then they changed the formula and it just wasn't that great anymore.
-After that I thought the EVE LOM Cleansing Balm was the one for me until on my recent Caroline Hirons inspired crusade to rid Mineral Oil from my skincare routine, I found out that it did in fact contain it and the search continued.
+After that I thought the EVE LOM Cleansing Balm was the one for me until on a recent Caroline Hirons inspired crusade to rid Mineral Oil from my skincare routine, I found out that it did in fact contain it and the search continued.

 I received my first little tub of this beauty via a Feel Unique Beauty Box a long time ago, thought it was pretty darn good, then completely forgot about it.
 Meanwhile the entire beauty world couldn't get enough of the stuff and it wasn't until I was alerted to an amazing offer from QVC (basically offering buy one get half free) that I jumped at the chance to fall back in love with the cleanser everyone's gone dotty over.